trofi/trofi.github.io.gen/posts/320-blog-tweaks.md

             H.write fp contents
 ```

-Here `inlines` is the list of pairs if filenames and their contents to
+Here `inlines` is the list of pairs of filenames and their contents to
 write on disk and `pandoc` is the primary content one would normally
-write.
+write as `H.Item String`.

-While at it I disabled syntax highlighting in `RSS` as `liferea`
+While at it I disabled syntax highlighting in `RSS` feed as `liferea`
-rendered highlighted source as an unreadable mess and `miniflux` just
+rendered highlighted source as an unreadable mess.
+And `miniflux` just
 stripped out all the links and styles.
 [The change](https://github.com/trofi/trofi.github.io.gen/commit/1dc9d5a9d6b54db928f3fdaef1c0dcb4b6d567df)
 is somewhat long, but it's gist is a single extra `writerHighlightStyle`
-option to `pandoc`
+option passed to `pandoc` render:
-render:

 ```haskell
 pandocRSSWriterOptions :: TPO.WriterOptions